Divuzki/edusecure/USER_GUIDE.md

-# EduVault User Guide
+# FileVault User Guide

-Welcome to EduVault, your secure cloud storage solution for educational institutions.
-This guide will help you navigate the system based on your role.
+Welcome to FileVault, your secure cloud storage solution.
+This guide will help you navigate the system and manage your files securely.

 ## Getting Started